Top

 In exceptional circumstances, undergraduate students in the Faculty of Arts & Science may be granted permission to take a graduate course sponsored by an Arts & Science graduate unit as part of the student’s undergraduate degree.

-The deadline for undergraduate students to apply for graduate course enrolment for fall 2025 and winter 2026 is July 21, 2025.
+The deadline for undergraduate students to apply for graduate course enrolment for Fall 2026 and Winter 2027 is Sunday, July 22, 2026.

 Undergraduate students wishing to enrol in a graduate course offered by the Department of Computer Science must follow these steps: